Brunch All Day at Milktooth in Indianapolis

-The weekend comes a long and if I'm not traveling, my weekend agenda is simple... get outside with my hubs and pups and go to brunch with friends.
-I get up to Indianapolis fairly often to explore the city and try out new restaurants.
-One of the city's finest, Milktooth is possibly my favorite destination for brunch.
-Yes you have to wait a long time; I promise it is worth it.
+The weekend comes a long and if I'm not traveling, my weekend agenda is simple - get outside with my hubs and pups and go to brunch with friends.
+I love exploring Indianapolis’ food scene and Milktooth is one of my favorites.
+Yes you have to wait a long time.
+Yes it is worth it.

 This Fletcher Place hotspot has been packed since opening day in October of 2014 and shows no signs of slowing down.
 This is the first restaurant for Chef/Owner Jonathan Brooks and his wife Ashley, and rumor is it won't be their last.
 Despite offering a brunch only menu is Brooks was named Food and Wine's Best Chef and Milktooth made Bon Appetit's list of America's Best New Restaurants in 2015.
 With these accolades, you shouldn't need more convincing to visit Milktooth but you should read on at least for some yummy pics.

 there is usually a wait

 Coffee & Booze While You Wait